Denker SCI Emerging Markets FF - Dec 18

 Changes to the portfolio

-Matahari Department Stores: Investors sold down companies considered to be at risk of a consumer slowdown.
-Despite its positioning in the retail market, we think the company is set to continue growing through the rollout of more stores at regional malls, expansion of its own brand products and as it gains traction with its e-commerce platform.
+Investors sold down the company on the back of it no longer forming part of the MSCI Indonesia index.
+The company has initiated a buyback program and will likely be e beneficiary to the Government’s increase in social spending budget leading up to the 2019 Presidential elections.
+We think the company is set to continue growing through the rollout of more stores at regional malls, expansion of its own brand products and as it gains traction with its e-commerce platform.

 Outlook / a focus on quality